Alabama Survives in Win vs. Mississippi State Behind Calvin Ridley Heroics

 Alabama did give Mississippi State a chance to tie the score on an untimed down after Keith Holcombe was called for pass interference.
 Fitzgerald's Hail Mary attempt sailed out of the back of the end zone, preserving the Crimson Tide's win.

-Even though the game wasn't as crisp and pretty as Alabama can be at its best, this is the kind of win that can build character for a championship team because it won at less than full strength:
+Even though the game wasn't as crisp and pretty as Alabama can be at its best, this is the kind of victory that can build character for a championship team because it won at less than full strength:

 David O'Brien @DOBrienAJC